kissplugins/fuzzy-file-viewer/README.md

 == Description ==

-The COAS Directory Viewer plugin provides a simple way to manage and display links to files stored in a specific subdirectory (`/wp-content/uploads/coas/`) of your WordPress uploads folder.
+The KISS Fuzzy File Viewer plugin provides a simple way to manage and display links to files stored in a specific subdirectory (`/wp-content/uploads/coas/`) of your WordPress uploads folder.

 Features: